Hanau Army Airfield: History

-Even before the construction of the airfield 1937-39, Langendiebach was used for military purposes.
+Even before the construction of the airfield 1937–39, Langendiebach was used for military purposes.
 During the Roman period (100-260 AD) Castrum Rückingen cohort and small Castrum Langendiebach was built to secure the Upper Germanic Limes border.
 A total of 500 legionaries were stationed from Dalmatia.
-Parts of these constructions can still to be found.
+Parts of these constructions can still be found.

 The construction of the airfield, in the meadows of Langendiebach, goes back to an accident.
 In summer 1936 the Air Force had to hold Military exercises.
 In an air exercise, machines were involved from the Ju-TYPE 52nd.
 One of these Junkers Ju 52 machines was forced to perform an emergency landing and landed it on the meadows of Langendiebach.

 Ground was broken for the construction of the Langendiebach Airfield, or Fliegerhorst Langendiebach as it was then known, in the summer of 1936.
 Although it was originally intended that there should be three phases of construction, only the first phase of construction was completed, due to the outbreak of World War II.
 On 19 March 1939 the official opening of the airfield was marked by a large celebration, involving a parade from the center of Erlensee to the front gate, and a festival with an air show which saw 25,000 civilian attendees.

 In 1940, Langendiebach became the site of a glider school (Flughafen-Bereichs-Kommando 3/XII), the graduates of which went on to participate in, among other operations, the invasion of the Soviet Union ("Operation Barbarossa").
 In addition to gliders, there were various experimental aviation units at Langendiebach, including a high-altitude fighter squadron.
 From the middle of 1944 until the Americans succeeded in crossing the Rhine, two successive groups of Junkers Ju 88 Nightfighters, the I/NJG 4 then III/NJG4, were stationed at Langendiebach.
 Once the Americans had crossed the Rhine River, these elements of the Nachtjagdgeschwader 4 (NJG 4) were withdrawn to North Eastern Germany.

 The three most destructive bombing attacks on the Airfield Langendiebach occurred on 9 September 1944, 10 November 1944 and 24 December 1944.
 The bombing raid carried out on 10 November involved 229 B-24 Liberators, which dropped a total of 431.5 tons of bombs.
 This bombing was conducted in the light of recent intelligence, which revealed that the Langendiebach runway had recently been extended by some 300 meters to accommodate three Messerschmitt Me 262 jet fighters of Kampfgeschwader 55 (KG 55) "Greif", however the unit never received any of the jet fighters.